iRobotiq/se_project_aroundtheus/README.md

 **Images**

 The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
 Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.

+**Video**
+Submitting when there is more website content in order to fulfill requirements.